Hiring Metrics

 Healthcare professionals are in demand everywhere, but some areas have more opportunities in terms of competitive pay.
 For example, hospitals and other organizations in rural areas are often willing to offer higher salaries than similar employers in more populated areas to attract quality talent.
 Additional benefits of a rural lifestyle can include a lower cost of living, expanded recreation options, and a slower pace of life.

-Whether you're beginning the search for your first job or looking to transition to a new one, it's a good time to self-assess.
+Self-assess your skills, whether you're starting your first job search or looking to transition to a new one.

 When you compile your resume and cover letter, keep these lists in mind.
 These lists will also help you prepare for interviews.

 The healthcare industry has hit a critical level in its need for workers.
 Between now and 2030, more than one million registered nurses are set for retirement.
-While these statistics are concerning, employers who are prepared and proactive can more effectively manage their workforce.
+Employers who are prepared and proactive can more effectively manage their workforce.

 Doubling down on support for a diverse workforce, ensuring that healthcare professionals know their worth, and offering competitive benefits that go beyond salary will help you be ready for the challenges that are coming.